How To Elope in Yosemite National Park

 • You can get your marriage license at any County Clerk’s office in California.
 You do not need to obtain your license in the county where you will be eloping!
 The closest County Clerk to Yosemite is the Mariposa County Clerk’s office where a marriage license costs $60.

-• You’ll both need to be there in person and bring valid picture identification such as a driver’s license or passport.
-Unlike some other states, there is no waiting period so your marriage license is valid right away.
+• You’ll both need to bring valid picture identification such as a driver’s license or passport.

 • You’ll need two witnesses and your officiant to sign the license on your elopement day, then your officiant needs to return it to the County Recorder’s office within 10 days.